-- How many software vendors are represented by the proposed components of the host system?
-If multiple vendors are represented, then the interfaces between the software products must be well defined to affix vendor responsibility and to eliminate finger pointing when the need for vendor support arises. - What kind of support will be available after-the-sale to fix problems or implement enhancements?
+How many software vendors are represented by the proposed components of the host system?
+If multiple vendors are represented, then the interfaces between the software products must be well defined to minimize finger pointing when a need for vendor support arises.
+What kind of support will be available after-the-sale to fix problems or implement enhancements?

 In general, obtaining timely and relevant support from vendors of commercial "off-the-shelf" software may be difficult.
-If the decision-maker intends to utilize this type of software in the measurement process, he should make sure that the software "out of the box" contains the necessary functions and features to meet his current and future expectations.
+If the decision-maker intends to utilize this type of software in the measurement process, he should make sure that the software contains the necessary functions and features to meet his current and future expectations.

-On the other hand, one should expect and demand quality support from a vendor offering software specifically customized to meet his requirements.
+On the other hand, one should expect and demand quality support from a vendor offering software specifically designed for the gas measurement system.
 The decision-maker should ask for and check references regarding software performance and the quality of after-sale vendor support.

 Vendors whose primary product is field hardware may be reluctant to provide software enhancement support.
 Although some software packages from EFM vendors are highly functional for their equipment, the decision-maker cannot generally count on the vendor to develop driver interfaces to competitors' EFM equipment.
-Also, as this software is generally offered free or at low cost, the adage "you get what you pay for" may apply.
-These vendors will typically not be eager to implement enhancements.
-The decision-maker should investigate software sources whose specialty and primary product is the software itself and with heavy expertise and experience in SCADA.
+Also, as this software is generally offered free or at low price, the adage "you get what you pay for may apply.
+These vendors will typically not be eager to implement enhancements. decision-maker should investigate software sources for the host software whose specialty and primary product is the software itself.